reiinakano/reiinakano.github.io/draft-solving-probability.md

   <a href="{{ '/images/sp/calcnet3.gif' | absolute_url }}"><img src="{{ '/images/sp/calcnet3.gif' | absolute_url }}" alt=""></a>
 </figure>

 > This article explores a seq2seq architecture for solving simple probability problems in [Saxton et. al.][mathematics_dataset_paper]'s [Mathematics Dataset][mathematics_dataset].
 A transformer is used to map questions to intermediate steps, while an external symbolic calculator evaluates intermediate expressions.
 This approach emulates how a student might solve math problems, by setting up intermediate equations, using a calculator to solve them, and using those results to construct further equations.
-On the `swr_p_level_set` and `swr_p_sequence` categories, the architecture achieves near-perfect scores on interpolated test sets, significantly outperforming the baseline, but does not improve scores on extrapolated test sets.
+On the `swr_p_level_set` and `swr_p_sequence` categories, the architecture achieves near-perfect scores on interpolated test sets [^polated_test_sets], significantly outperforming the baseline.

 {% include toc %}